 - Candidates must be able to pass a CORI background check.

-- THIS IS A PER DIEM POSITION THAT PAYS BY THE CLASS.
+- THIS IS A PART TIME, PER DIEM POSITION THAT PAYS BY THE CLASS.

 - Class schedules may vary by week.